Tigers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Torkelson and the Detroit Tigers will try to defeat Spencer Steer and the Cincinnati Reds at Comerica Park on Wednesday at 6:40 PM ET.
+Spencer Torkelson and the Detroit Tigers play Spencer Steer and the Cincinnati Reds at Comerica Park on Thursday.
+First pitch is at 1:10 PM ET.

-The favored Tigers have -150 moneyline odds to win against the underdog Reds, who are listed at +125.
-The game's total is set at 8 runs.
+Oddsmakers list the Tigers as -110 moneyline favorites, while giving the underdog Reds -110 moneyline odds to win.
+The total for the matchup has been listed at 9 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.